Thomas-George-T/thomas-george-t.github.io/content/home/experience.md

 Highlights:

 * Shipped and delivered analytics dashboard which led to an increase in pharmaceutical sales by 12% annually
-* Developed pipelines to handle 1.5 TB of data daily from ingestion to reporting layer using Shell scripting, Hadoop & Spark
+* Developed pipelines to handle data of 1.5 TB/day from ingestion to reporting layer using Shell script, Hadoop & Spark
-* Performed performance tuning, analysis, and response time reduction techniques in Spark, SQL, and Sqoop
-* Redesigned the Hadoop ecosystem to handle different file formats such as CSV, Parquet, and snappy compressed files
-* Implemented Sqoop for dataset transfer of 26 TB between the Hadoop and MySQL RDBMS.
+* Implemented dataset transfer of 26 TB between Hadoop and MySQL RDBMS using Sqoop
-* Processed delimited data using Spark SQL to build pipeline from landing zone to outbound layer.
-* Improved sales by 9% annually by creating market trend reports analyzed from aggregated log data using Flume.
-* Involved in design and creation of partitioned table DDLs in Hive.
+* Performed performance tuning in Spark, SQL, and Sqoop resulting in 60% response time reduction
+* Redesigned Data Lake to use Parquet, and Snappy compression to cut 30% storage and compute costs

 Technologies: Hadoop, Sqoop, Hive, Impala, Shell scripting, MySQL, Spark, Scala, SonarQube, Flume, Unix, Git